ellenjau/lab2/README.md

 1.) make
 2.)./lab2

-then it will output file.out.
+then it will generate file.out